Stains caused by eggs, either egg yolks or egg whites, are protein stains.

 Step 4: Next, blot at the stain until the liquid is absorbed.

-Step 5: Repeat steps 3-4 until the stain from the egg is removed from the upholstery.
+Step 5: Repeat steps 3-4 until it is removed from the upholstery.

 Hint: Be sure to get the upholstery only as wet as necessary to remove the stain from the eggs.